One Day Trip to Bath from London Bath Abbey with Roman statue

 Is spending a day in Bath worth the trip?

+Yes!
 Bath has plenty to keep you busy on a day trip.
-The Roman Baths are the big draw in Bath, but the city has so much more to offer.
+The Roman Baths are the big draw in Bath and well worth the trip on their own.
+I also recommend visiting Bath Abbey and checking out Bridgerton film locations around the city.

 How often do trains run between London and Bath?

 Trains usually run about every 30 minutes.
-Check Trainline for tickets and timetables.
+Check Trainline for tickets and timetables on your travel dates.

 How much do train tickets cost from London to Bath?